1879 Atlantic hurricane season: Other storms

 Chenoweth proposed seven other storms not currently listed in HURDAT.
-On August 15, Chenoweth's first proposed new system formed east of the Lesser Antilles.
+Chenoweth's first proposed new system formed east of the Lesser Antilles on August 15.
 The cyclone moved west-northwest, striking Guadeloupe on August 17 and then dissipating south of the Virgin Islands on the following day.
 The next system formed offshore the west coast of Africa on August 15.
 Heading generally west-northwestward for several days, the cyclone strengthened into a hurricane on August 19, three days before moving in a more northerly direction.
 Chenoweth last noted the storm west-southwest of the Azores on August 31.
 The next proposed storm moved in a semicircular path offshore the Southeastern United States from September 8 to September 14 and remained a tropical depression for most of that time.
 Another storm developed just east of the Windward Islands on September 10, striking Saint Lucia that day.
 Crossing the Caribbean on a west-northwestward trajectory, the system made landfall on September 16 just south of the Mexico-British Honduras (present-day Belize).
 After reaching the Bay of Campeche, the cyclone turned southwestward, striking near Paraíso, Tabasco, as a Category 1 hurricane on September 19 and dissipating by the next day.

 On September 23, an extratropical cyclone offshore Virginia transitioned into a subtropical storm and then a fully tropical storm several hours later.
 Moving generally east-northeastward, aside from a brief jog to the east-southeast, the storm transitioned back into an extratropical cyclone late on September 26 while situated northwest of the Azores.
 The next system formed east of the Windward Islands on October 11.
 Initially moving northwestward, the storm turned north-northeastward on October 14 and then northeastward on the following day.
 Late on October 19, the cyclone struck Flores Island in the Azores and continued northeastward before becoming extratropical on October 20.
 Chenoweth's final proposed storm existed over the far eastern Atlantic, developing northwest of the Cabo Verde Islands on November 5.
 Trekking northeastward, the cyclone intensified into a hurricane that day.
 After moving northward between late on November 6 and early on November 7, the storm then turned northwestward and transitioned into an extratropical cyclone south of the Azores several hours later.